Exhibition from du 24 April to 29 August 2021

 Program of exhibition-related events

-Take a look at our site at fondation-janmichalski.com and discover our program of guided tours (in English and in French), workshops, Q&As and other special events related to the show, as well as how to access all our events.
+Take a look at our site at fondation-janmichalski.com and discover our program of guided tours (in French), workshops, Q&As and other special events related to the show, as well as how to access all our events.